 DURATION: 5 Days

-Participants will also be required to complete two (2) units prior to the face to face training.
+Participants will also be required to complete three (3) units prior to the face to face training.

 The packaging rules of this Qualification include five (5) core units plus five (5) elective units

-- BSBWHS403 Contribute to implementing and maintaining WHS consultation and participation processes
+- BSBWHS413 Contribute to implementation and maintenance of WHS consultation and participation processes

-- BSBWHS405 Contribute to implementing and maintaining WHS management systems
+- BSBWHS415 Contribute to implementing WHS management systems

-- BSBWHS408 Assist with effective WHS management of contractors
+- BSBWHS418 Assist with managing WHS compliance of contractors

-Prior to commencing face to face training, you will be required to complete the units BSBRES401 Analyse and present research information and BSBINN301 Promote innovation in a team environment.
-Upon completion, these can be sent to firstname.lastname@example.org
+Prior to commencing face to face training, you will be required to complete the units BSBINS401 Analyse and present research information, BSBLDR411 Demonstrate leadership in the workplace and BSBSTR401 Promote innovation in team environments.
+These units will be accessible via the online Coal Train Learner Portal upon enrolment.

 The Certificate IV in Work Health and Safety training course is the usual minimum requirement for those who want to commence a career in occupational health & safety.
 After completing this qualification, you will be able to work as a health and safety practitioner, responsible for the organisation of the safety and health functions within a workplace.